Kristaps Porziņģis: Personal life

-Porziņģis was born to parents who had experience playing the game of basketball.
+Porziņģis was born to parents who had experience playing basketball.
 Tālis, his father, competed semi-professionally before becoming a bus driver.
 His mother, Ingrīda, was previously on Latvia women's youth national basketball team.
-His older brother, Jānis, also played professionally, while Mārtiņš, who is approximately 15 years older than his youngest sibling, was also an avid player.
-In a 2017 E:60 documentary on Porziņģis' life, his parents revealed that they had another son, Toms, who was born four years before Kristaps and died at 14 months.
+His older brother, Jānis, also played professionally, while his oldest brother, Mārtiņš, who is approximately 15 years older than his youngest sibling, was also an avid player.
+In a 2017 E:60 documentary on Porziņģis' life, his parents revealed that they had another son, Toms, who was born four years before Kristaps and died at the age of 14 months.
 Through an interpreter, Ingrīda said about Toms' death, "It felt like a bulldozer had run over my life.
 We had two other children who we had to care for.
 We had to live on.
 After Kristaps was born, it was like he had to live for two lives."

 Jānis Porziņģis competed at the European second tier EuroCup level, the same level in Europe that Kristaps later played at, in one game, and played European professional club basketball in various national leagues, including the Italian League, for more than 10 years.
 He is known to mentor his younger brother on and off the court and often called him after playing games for Cajasol Sevilla in Spain.
 Porziņģis talked about the relationship in an interview, "We'd break down the details.
 We watched the film together.
 He's always pushing me to work hard.
 We just spend a lot of time together and we just talk about basketball all the time..."
 The elder Porziņģis helped him train in the summer and work out in the gym in preparation for international competition in 2012.

 Following two seasons in Spain and almost two years living in Seville, Porziņģis was able to speak Spanish far more fluently.
-Porziņģis is thus fluent in three different languages, including English.
+He is thus fluent in three different languages, including English.
 An NBA executive said, "He speaks great English and I don't see it being that difficult of a transition off the court."
 In October 2016, Porziņģis signed a shoe deal with Adidas, the most lucrative deal for a European player.
 He made the switch to Adidas after partnering with Nike for his rookie season.

 Porziņģis is a football fan and supports his hometown team FK Liepāja, as well as Real Madrid and former club Sevilla.
-He is also an avid fan of Counter-Strike: Global Offensive, which he plays regularly.
+Porziņģis is also an avid fan of Counter-Strike: Global Offensive, which he plays regularly.

 In 2015, Porziņģis was named the Latvian Rising Star of the Year.

 Rape allegation and possible extortion

 In March 2019, it was publicly revealed that a woman accused Porziņģis of raping her at the Sky building in February 2018, hours after he tore his ACL.
 The woman reportedly told police she waited more than a year to come forward because she had discussed getting a $68,000 payout from Porziņģis to keep quiet.
-Porziņģis' attorney, Roland G. Riopelle, publicly denied the claim, and said he had previously referred the case to federal authorities due to the "accuser's extortionate demands".
+Porziņģis' attorney, Roland G. Riopelle, publicly denied the claim, and said he had previously referred the case to federal authorities due to the "accuser's extortionate demands."